 SCGás

-Currently, SCGás is not distributing any gas.
-During the second quarter of 2000, SCGás will begin delivering natural gas from the Bolivia-Brazil pipeline.
+SCGás is not yet distributing gas.
+During the second quarter of 2000, SCGás will begin delivering natural gas from the BBPL.
 Rapid growth in volumes is expected primarily due to industrial and thermoelectric volumes, but also (to a smaller extent) due to the residential, commercial and automotive markets, particularly in the cities of Joinville, Blumenau, Forianópolis and Criciúma.
 Enron projects a total industrial market for SCGás of approximately 1.7 MMcmd once the market is fully developed.
 The market in Santa Catarina is more attractive than other states due to the high concentration of ceramic factories in the state and the costly LPG that many potential industrial customers are currently consuming.
-There are also attractive potential customers in the food and textiles industries.
+Attractive potential customers also exist in the food and textiles industries.
 SCGás has already signed contracts with 19 customers and anticipates reaching a total of 68 contracted customers representing total consumption of 973 Mcmd before the end of 2000.

-As for thermoelectric plants, the volume projections include a 300 MW thermal plant (Termocatarina, Emergency Plant) entering service in [2003] and an additional 400 MW unit in 2004.
+As for thermoelectric plants, the volume projections include a 300 MW thermal plant (Termocatarina, Emergency Plant) entering service in 2003 and an additional 400 MW unit in 2004.

 During the second quarter of 2000, Compagás is expected to begin receiving natural gas from BBPL.
 Its future demand growth is expected to be driven primarily by industrial and thermoelectric volumes, but will also include residential, commercial and automotive markets (primarily in the capital of Curitiba).

 In the industrial segment, an internal study prepared in cooperation with Petrobrás and Copel, shows a total market of approximately [1.3] MMcmd once the pipeline network has been fully built out in 2004.
 During 2000-2003, industrial volumes are expected to expand strongly as new clients are connected, particularly in the food, metals, paper and chemicals sectors.
-As BBPL was delayed, total volumes in 2000 will be approximately 377 Mcmd (calculated using a full years) increasing to the [1.3] MMcmd over the following four years.
+As BBPL was delayed, total volumes in 2000 will be approximately 377 Mcmd (calculated using a full year) increasing to the [1.3] MMcmd over the following four years.
 Major clients to be connected include Peróxides (60 Mcmd), Cocalpa (55 Mcmd) and Audi (50 Mcmd).

-In the power generation segment, sales volumes are initially driven by a small (20 mw) thermoelectric plant in Pitanga consuming slightly over 100,000 cmd.
+In the power generation segment, sales volumes are initially driven by a small (20 MW) thermoelectric plant in Pitanga consuming slightly over 100,000 cmd.
 Subsequently, sales volumes are expected to increase due to power plant construction in Araucária (480 MW) and Londrina (616 MW).
-The power plants projected for Pitanga and Araucária are confirmed in the Emergency Plan launched by the Brazilian Government in early 2000 whereas the Londrina plant (slated for 2004) is based on an internal market analysis.
+The power plants projected for Pitanga and Araucária are confirmed in the Emergency Generation Program, whereas the Londrina plant (slated for 2004) is based on an internal market analysis.

 Contracts